raphamorim/raphamorim.github.com/_posts/2026-05-20-jam-programming-language.md

 }
 ```

 Running this prints three lines in this order: `outer` (iter 0's outer drops at the end of the loop body), then `inner` and `outer` (iter 1's break path drops innermost first).
-Verified by the test suite, every time.

 ### Passing values without dropping them